Stackcart1905/StackCart-Space/README.md

 ## 🚩 Key Highlights

-○ **End-to-End Solution:** From custom website/app development to digital marketing and analytics, we handle every aspect of your online presence.
+○ **End-to-End Solution:** From custom website/app development to digital marketing and analytics, we handle every aspect of your online presence .
 ○ **Modern Tech Stack:** Built using React (Vite), Node.js, Express, Tailwind CSS, and MongoDB for performance, scalability, and developer friendliness.
 ○ **Growth-Oriented:** Integrated marketing, analytics, and conversion tools to turn visitors into loyal customers.